 Another method that was designed to fight regular motion sickness but is also used by gamers is wearing acupressure wristbands.
 These bracelets look a lot like something John McEnroe might have worn on a tennis court in the ’70s, but they have a plastic insert that applies pressure to a point on the underside of your forearm, just below the wrist.
 Known as the P6, this acupressure point is three fingers (about 1 to 2 inches) below the base of your hand, and pressing it constantly can help relieve nausea and dizziness.
 If you don’t have these bands, you can achieve the same effect with your thumb.

 If all else fails, change the game

 Some games are worse than others when it comes to gaming sickness.
 First-person shooting games are the No. 1 culprit, while anything with super-realistic graphics can make some people’s world spin round and round in a second.
 Sorry, but if nothing’s working for you, we’re sorry, but you might have to stop playing that title entirely.

 Before you give up your favorite game, though, see if it’s possible to change the sensitivity settings or the player’s point of view.
 Going from only seeing your character’s hands to seeing their entire back can help a lot, while reducing the speed of the camera movements and the bobbing of the head and guns can also make a huge difference.
 Don’t forget to check your screen’s settings, too—high refresh-rate displays can be nauseogenic, so bump those frames-per-second down a bit or change your display to something slower.

-If all these changes don’t help, you may want to try another kind of game—third-person narrative, puzzle games, a vintage 2D title, or pre-Nintendo 64 Mario Bros., to name a few.
+If you’re still looking into motion sickness pills, you may want to try another kind of game—third-person narrative, puzzle games, a vintage 2D title, or pre-Nintendo 64 Mario Bros., to name a few.
 It might be disappointing, but you may have to build up your tolerance so you can finally play titles like Halo or Apex Legends.
 Getting your body used to less-complex games first is a great segue into highly realistic graphics and fast camera movements.